KarimM7mad/FiestelCipher/README.md

-# fiestelCipher
+# FiestelCipher
-It is required to build a Fiestel type symetric block cipher
+a C++ Implementaion of a Fiestel type symetric block cipher with constraints as follow:
 1. The cipher should be 8 rounds
 2. The block size is 64 bits
 3. The key size is also 64 bits